These seven takedown rifles will have you prepared to tackle any situation, survival or otherwise.

 The AR-7 was originally designed by Eugene Stoner, who also invented the AR-15 rifle.
-Built as a survival rifle for troops, the AR-7 design has long been a favorite of anyone who needed a lightweight, compact semi-auto rimfire for the direst circumstances, and around the turn of the 21st century, Henry Repeating Arms tweaked the design to make this perhaps the most appealing civilian survival gun on the market.
+Built as a survival rifle for troops, the AR-7 design has long been a favorite of anyone who needed a lightweight, compact semi-auto rimfire for the direst circumstances, and around the turn of the 21st century, Henry Rifles tweaked the design to make this perhaps the most appealing civilian survival gun on the market.

 For starters, all of the AR-7 components can be broken down and stored within the rifle’s waterproof polymer stock, which measures just 16½ inches.
 The blowback action is rugged and reliable, and each of these guns ships with two, eight-round .22 magazines.
 The rifle is quickly assembled by piecing together the receiver with the 16½-inch barrel (via a barrel nut), and these guns weigh just 3½ pounds, ideal for carrying in a backpack or bugout bag.